Segmentation for B2B Companies: A Step-by-Step Guide

 Segmentation allows you to concentrate your limited resources on appealing to the potential customers who are most likely to buy your product or service.

-How to achieve personalization at scale thanks to meaningful B2B segments
+How to achieve personalization at scale with meaningful B2B segments?

 Phase one: Know your customers

 Your first (and most important) segment should be your customers.
 A good starting point is to sit down and analyze your current customers—they are the ones who have actually bought from you before after all.
 You want to define what it is you who it is you’re looking for.
 It doesn’t make sense to segment the market if you don’t know which companies you’re looking for, and what characteristics you should be segmenting based on.

 - What problems did we solve for them?

 - Did they have similar problems or pain points?